osixia/container-baseimage/README.md

 A service-available is basically a normal service expect that it is in the `service-available` directory and have a `download.sh` file.

 To add a service-available to the current image use the `add-service-available` tool.
-It will process the download.sh file of scripts given in argument and move them to the regular service directory (/container/service).
+It will process the download.sh file of services given in argument and move them to the regular service directory (/container/service).

-After that service-available scripts will be process like regular services.
+After that the service-available will be process like regular services.

 Here simple Dockerfile example how to add a service-available to an image :